Unauthorized Employment

 Unauthorized employment places a bar on your status adjustment.
 It doesn’t matter if the time of the unlawful work is before or after filing the adjustment of status petition, you will be considered ineligible to become a green card holder.
 For example, during your status adjustment procedures, you will be asked to indicate whether or not you have engaged in unauthorized employment in the U.S. Unless you willingly decide to lie, you will have to admit it.
 Keep in mind that lying in your petition could be deemed falsification, which is another serious offense.

-working illegally in u.s. 2023
+working illegally in u.s.

 What If I Need to Work and I Don’t Have an Authorization?

-It is understandable that everyone needs to earn an income to meet everyday needs.
+Understandably, everyone needs to earn an income to meet everyday needs.
 However, that should not be leveraged as grounds to engage in a violation of your status.

 If you are in the United States on a work visa, it is believed that everything about employment must have been taken care of right from the onset of your visa application.
 You, therefore, need to stick to the scope and period of employment allowed by your status.

 Also, some people on visitor visas are trying to work in the United States which is an outright violation of their status and should not be considered at all.
-If you are under a visitor visa and you must work, the right thing is to apply for an employment-based visa.
+If you are on a visitor visa and you must work, the right thing is to apply for an employment-based visa.
 You can also opt for a student visa which will allow you to study and work on a part-time basis for a limited number of hours per week.
 However, you must not assume that you have the right to start working until your application has been approved by the USCIS.

 Can I work for a foreign-based company?